Lets

 Shadowing

-Inner blocks can redefine names from outer blocks; this is called shadowing.
-Expressions in the inner block see the inner value, while expressions in the outer block see the outer value.
+Inner tuples can redefine names from outer tuples; this is called shadowing.
+Expressions in the inner tuple see the inner value, while expressions in the outer tuple see the outer value.

 let foo = 1